-The school nurse is here from 8:30 a.m. -2:30 p.m. every day.
-Feel free to visit her office to discuss with her any problems you may have in the health line.
+The school nurse is here from 8:00 a.m. - 3:30 p.m. every day.
+Students should communicate with classroom teachers or adult supervisors before visiting her office to discuss with her any problems they may have regarding personal health.